flatironinstitute/disBatch/Readme.md

 to execute all of the invocations in `Tasks`. `disBatch` will start the first five running concurrently on your local machine.
 When one finishes, the next will be started until all are done.

-Run:
+Or run:

     sbatch -n 5 disBatch Tasks

-to do the same, but using computational resources allocated via SLURM.
-(Of course, you may need to provide additional SLURM arguments to specify a partition, time limit, etc, and see the discussion below about PYTHONPATH.)
+to execute the tasks using computational resources allocated via SLURM.
+(Of course, you may need to provide additional SLURM arguments to specify a partition, time limit, etc, and see the [discussion](#user-content-installation) about PYTHONPATH.)

 ## Overview